 As we welcome more Level 1 students to Drawing Lab sessions, and Level 2 sketchers hone their observational skills, many of our Level 3 students are stepping up their game by studying human form.
 I am now offering more extensive lessons that explore the basics for drawing people.
 These lessons will make it easy and enjoyable for you to discover specific areas of interest and levels of challenge.

 For those of you interested in studying human figures and faces, I will be preparing more lessons in the coming months.
-As we learn together, those lessons will become the new introductory program for figure drawing in 2018.
+As we learn together, those lessons will become the new introductory program for figure drawing in the future.
 And, as always, we will continue to offer lessons for studying all our other subjects, skills, and techniques as well.

 Our fascination will prevail!